Looking to get the best possible data rates from your T-Mobile 5G Internet Gateway?

 Using a MIMO antenna outside your building, pointed at the nearest tower, can help you get the fastest 4G LTE and 5G data rates possible.

-The T-Mobile 5G Internet Gateway has four internal U.FL ports, which allow for a 4x4 MIMO antenna system to be connected to the device.
+The T-Mobile 5G Internet Gateway has four internal U.FL ports, which allow for a 4x4 MIMO antenna to be connected to the device.

 Since 4x4 MIMO offers superior performance and since a 2x2 MIMO antenna would require you to choose a pair of the four ports to use (which can be a time consuming process), we highly recommend a 4x4 MIMO antenna over a 2x2 MIMO antenna.